Path

 in pitch for three to eight minutes or so.

-The only songs approaching this
+The only songs she found approaching this

-are rendered electronically.
-Possess
+were rendered electronically.
+Possessed

 none of the resonance of wood or organ.